KTH-SML/svea_vision/svea_vision/src/svea_vision/pedestrian_prediction/README.md

 ## Usage

 The node that genreates zonotopes is located in the scripts folder and is called traj_to_zonotope.py.
-This node subscribes to the /state and /pedestrian_flow_estimate topics and publishes the zonotope topic.
+This node subscribes to the /state and /pedestrian_flow_estimate topics and publishes the /zonotope topic.

+## Requirements

+Dependencies for this code are located in svea_vision/requirements.txt